smarvins/Instagram-Clone/README.md

 In plain simple terms this is an Instagram-clone where you can create your own profile,add images,like posts,follow,unfollow and be followed by other users.

 ## What works
-* Signing in amd loggin out.
+* Signing in amd logging out.
 * Add a profile.
 * Add an image.
 * Follow people.